babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 ```

 Now that we have the antlr4 runtime installed, we need to copy the
-`libantlr4-runtime.so.4.9.2` library into the installed Babelfish PostgreSQL
+`libantlr4-runtime.so.4.9.2` library into the installed Babelfish for PostgreSQL
 engine libs folder.
 We can do that by running the following command:

 ``` sh